M-o-a-T/forth/doc/terminal.rst

 talking to a Forth system.
 It understands a number of processing statements which minimize the amount of code you need to send to the client.

-The terminal comes in two versions: ``moat-term`` opens a serial port, while ``moat-cmd`` talks to a Forth program via its stdin/stdout.
+The terminal can open a serial port, or talk to a program via its stdin/stdout.

 There is no networking option.
-Use ``moat-term socat …`` if you need it.
+Use ``moat-term -c socat …`` if you need it.

-This terminal strips backslashed comments, leading or trailing whitespace, and empty lines.
+This terminal strips backslashed comments, leading or trailing whitespace, and empty lines as it sends things.

 .. warning